JakeSteam/blog-programming/_posts/2018-12-03-scheduling-a-repeating-background-task-on-android-with-power-internet-requirements.md

 }
 ```

 Next up is actually creating the job function.
-This can do anything you want (that doesn’t require an activity), in this example it just writes a line to the log and finishes the job.
+This can do anything you want (that doesn't require an activity), in this example it just writes a line to the log and finishes the job.
 Note that `jobFinished` needs to be passed the `JobParameters` object initially passed to `onStartJob`, as well as a boolean for whether the task needs to be retried (usually false).

 ```
 private fun simpleJob(job: JobParameters) {